hanwenzhang123/fullstack-note/01-note/README.md

 ## Promise

+#### sync vs async
+- sync code, code that is going to execute right away
+- async code, will not get executed right away, but sometime in the future

 #### Promise(event loop, task scheduling)
 - JS is a single-threaded language, use promise to handle async operation
 - avoid callback hell which is a chained nested code - no good